SamRB-dev/Notes/ML_AI Notebook/Mathematics/Statistics.md

-**Prompt**: Create detail oriented notes on the following statistical concepts with definition, simple explanation, formulas and their representations, use cases, pros and cons.
+**Prompt**: as a statistician, Create detail oriented notes on the following statistical concepts with definition, simple explanation, formulas and their representations, use cases, pros and cons and code example in python, rust and c++.
 For each concepts there should be at least two mathematical examples with step by step process.
+**Prompt Type**: Role Prompting
 ### 1. Mean (Arithmetic Mean)

 **Definition**: The mean is the average of a set of numbers, found by dividing the sum of all numbers in the set by the count of numbers.